cncf/project-template/contributor-ladder.md

 ## Involuntary Removal or Demotion

-Involuntary removal/demotion of a contributor happens when responsibilites and requirements aren't being met.
-This may include repeated pattern of inactivity, extended period of inactivity, a period of failing to meet the requirements of your role, and/or a violation of the Code of Conduct.
+Involuntary removal/demotion of a contributor happens when responsibilities and requirements aren't being met.
+This may include repeated patterns of inactivity, extended period of inactivity, a period of failing to meet the requirements of your role, and/or a violation of the Code of Conduct.
 This process is important because it protects the community and its deliverables while also opens up opportunities for new contributors to step in.

 <!-- TODO: replace with your method of removing/demoting contributors.
 If you have a formal governance structure, this would be a good place to assign this to your governance, such as a Steering Committee.
 Again, the example below is for a project without formal governance except the maintainers.--> Involuntary removal or demotion is handled through a vote by a majority of the current Maintainers.

 ## Stepping Down/Emeritus Process
-If and when contributors' committment levels change, contributors can consider stepping down (moving down the contributor ladder) vs moving to emeritus status (completely stepping away from the project).
+If and when contributors' commitment levels change, contributors can consider stepping down (moving down the contributor ladder) vs moving to emeritus status (completely stepping away from the project).

 Contact the Maintainers about changing to Emeritus status, or reducing your contributor level.